How to Become a More Effective Leader

 If you want to become a more effective leader, challenge employees with new stretch assignments and projects that map to future career aspirations.

-4. Show You Care
+4. Build Trust and Show You Care

 The Bottom Line